afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I updated my landing page.
 I added some responsive styles and updated my layout.

 **Thougts** Designing is one thing, coding is one thing

+### Day 110: Oct 06 2019

+**Today's Progress**: Today I finished some parts of my landing page.
+I created new branches for new parts of the layout

+**Thougts** Every line makes me closer to my goal